lkcozy/awesome-sensorthings-api/README.md

 - 🐳 [sensorcamp-munich](https://github.com/lrswss/sensorcamp-munich): Docker stack to setup a LoRaWAN infrastructure including a FROST-Server on a Raspberry Pi
 - [Grafana OGC SensorThings Plugin](https://grafana.com/grafana/plugins/linksmart-sensorthings-datasource/): This plugin enables the visualization of sensor and location data from an OGC SensorThings server on Grafana.
 - [STAM (SensorThings API Map)](https://github.com/DataCoveEU/STAM): The JS library for showing the Things/Features of interest of a SensorThings server on a Leaflet/OpenLayers map.
+- [sensorweb-server-sta](https://github.com/52North/sensorweb-server-sta/tree/sta-dao-cloudnative)This is an implementation of the `OGC SensorThings API Part I: Sensing`.

 ## [Custom Extensions](https://github.com/opengeospatial/sensorthings/discussions/146)